huggingface/hub-docs/tasks/src/text-to-video/about.md

 ### Visual Storytelling

-Text to video models can be used to create visual stories that can be used to communicate ideas and emotions.
-For example, the model could be used to create a video that tells the story of a refugee family or that shows the beauty of a natural landscape that might be difficult to capture under normal circumstances.
+Text-to-video models can be used to create visual stories to communicate ideas and emotions.
+For example, the model could be used to create a video that tells the story of a refugee family, or a natural landscape that might be difficult to capture under normal circumstances.

 ### Music Visualization